 that the game deserves.

 Visual improvements: New ENB render settings for better lighting and effects, HD textures (4k-2k), high-poly 3D models, better weather system.

 Performance: Better memory handling, texture optimizations (Details: LINK), recommendations for different system specs.

 Added content: New lands, dungeons, buildings, races, characters and quests.
 Strictly *lore-friendly and true to the style and vision of the game.

 Stability: Error fixes and extensive testing has been a major part of the creation process.
 Every single mod has been thoroughly tested for stability, fps-impact, script errors and conflicts with other mods.
 Stability and compatibility has the highest priority in every part of this project, without exception.

-The modding community for Skyrim is huge, and it's a very time consuming process to figure out which mods to use together, and how make a compatible setup which is both lore-friendly 100% stable.
-This guide narrows several months of researching and downloading down to a few hours.
-Everything made as step-by-step instructions for people without any modding experience.
+The modding community for Skyrim is huge, and it's a very time consuming process to figure out which mods to use together, and how to make a compatible setup which is both lore-friendly 100% stable.
+This guide narrows several months of researching down to a few hours.
+Everything is listed with step-by-step instructions, easy to follow both with or without modding experience.
 The render settings (the SSEBP-ENB settings) have been fine-tuned to work without any other lighting or effect mods.
 This gives it an edge compared to most other ENB settings with regards to performance, while still providing the same gorgeous visuals as any "heavy" ENB preset. *See screenshots below.

 The Skyrim SE Beautification Project will give Skyrim the proper make-over that the Special Edition should have done.
 The game will get a 2018/2019 total make-over, and it will run smooth and more stable at the same time.